openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 ## gRPC streaming with MediaPipe graphs

 gRPC stream connection is allowed for served [MediaPipe graphs]().
 It allows sending asynchronous calls to the endpoint all linked in a single session context.
 Responses are sent back via a stream and processed in the callback function.
 The helper class [StreamClient](../../common/stream_client/stream_client.py) provides a mechanism for flow control and tracking the sequence of the requests and responses.
-In the streamclient initialization the streaming mode is set via the parameter `streaming_api=True`.
+In the StreamClient initialization the streaming mode is set via the parameter `streaming_api=True`.

 Using the streaming API has the following advantages:
 - good performance thanks to asynchronous calls and sharing the graph execution for multiple calls